 - 1. Cleanliness of body and hair is required of all students. - 2.
 Hair length is optional.
 At no time may hair interfere with a student's vision. - 3.
 Apparel must be clean. - 4.
 The length of skirts, dresses, and shorts is appropriate if no shorter than the fingertips when standing straight with arms straight down.
-Cutoffs, spandex, tight-fitting or yoga pants, exercise shorts, and skirts or shorts with high slits up the side are not acceptable attire. - 5.
-Halter tops, tube tops, mesh shirts, spaghetti straps (less than 2" wide), and gaping blouses are not permitted.
+Spandex, tight-fitting or yoga pants, exercise shorts, and skirts or shorts with high slits up the side are not acceptable attire. - 5.
+Halter tops, tube tops, mesh shirts, spaghetti straps (less than 2" wide), shirts with the sides cut out, and gaping blouses are not permitted.
 Exposure of the body's midsection or exposure of undergarments is not permitted. - 6.
 No chains, spikes, or metal studs will be worn. - 7.
 Garments may not have gaping holes that are above fingertip length - 8.
 Pants that expose the buttocks, boxers, or underwear are not permitted.
 Baggy pants may only be worn if they are the appropriate waist size, and with the belt line at the waist. - 9.
 Apparel with sexually suggestive, vulgar, obscene or offensive messages or apparel that advertises or advocates drugs, tobacco, alcohol, or lethal weapons is not permitted. - 10.
 No hats, head coverings, hoods, or sunglasses are to be worn indoors during the school hours. - 11.
 Appropriate footwear must be worn.
-Shoes that may damage property or create a safety hazard are not permitted.
-At principal's discretion, homeroom teachers may institute footwear restrictions based upon the safety requirements of activities occurring in the classroom. - 12.
+Shoes that may damage property (sports cleats) or create a safety hazard are not permitted. - 12.
 Visible body piercing, with the exception of the ears and nose, is prohibited.
 Band-Aids are not acceptable covering and will not be accepted as such.
 Spacers in ears and visible bullring/studs in the septum are not permitted. - 13.
-Heavy coats, including trench coats, may not be worn during the school day. - 14.
+Heavy coats, including trench coats and winter coats, may not be worn during the school day.
+If your child is prone to being chilly, please send a sweater or hoodie. - 14.
 Any other extremes in dress that create a disturbance in the educational process of the school are prohibited.